-AJ 180 Criminology (3) 3 hours lecture
+AJ 180 Criminology (3)

 A general study of crime, the science of crime and criminal behavior, the forms of criminal behavior and the causes of crime.
 Crime theories and sociological causes of crime, types of crime, and issues of criminal behavior will also be addressed.